Collectors and Keepers in the England of Elizabeth and James

 Basic to the advancement of the “Common-wealth of Learning” have ever been the preservation of records and their accessibility under conditions conducive to their use.
 As in other eras, under varying circumstances of citizens and the state, the sources of learning survived in a thousand places more often exposed to the forces of destruction than protected for their inherent worth.
 Whether public or private in character, they were usually forgotten before they were remembered, and lost before they were found by accidental discovery.
 During a revival of learning, however, they were recovered by scholars who surmised what should have been and knew what must have been recorded, and then set out intelligently on the quest.
 Like the marathon in the coliseum that ends where it begins, so the search for the sources of the past begins and ends in that unique human creation, the library.
 For it is scarcely conceivable that he who “remembers” the sources of history, as yet unseen, has not sharpened his wits on knowledge already acquired in books which suggest how he might enrich his collection and lend it distinction.

 The English Renaissance is notable for the development and proliferation of private libraries, in contrast to the condition of the public records varying in accessibility from one repository to another.
 In many instances the nucleus of the private library consisted of manorial records and a variety of family papers, the gradual accumulation of decades and centuries, preserved sometimes in a separate muniment room.
 These were family archives, replete with evidence of organic growth in the daily operation of the manor and related interests of the family.
 Thus came into existence and steadily grew, for example, the great corpus of manuscripts and imprints of the Thynne Family at Longleat in Wiltshire, or of the Egertons of Cheshire and Bridgewater House.
 These and many like them bespoke a feeling of personal obligation toward preservation for the family, not for purposes of research.
 Access by the antiquary hinged upon personal acquaintance or an introduction through proper channels.
-For the most part, the rich contents of such libraries were not made known in any detail until the late nineteenth century, when the Historical Manuscripts Commission began publishing lists and calendars with the cooperation of the owners.2 The day of the historian had arrived.
+For the most part, the rich contents of such libraries were not made known in any detail until the late nineteenth century, when the Historical Manuscripts Commission began publishing lists and calendars with the cooperation of the owners.

 Some lords of the manor with antiquarian leanings reached out beyond their immediate family connections to accumulate the records of others, available because of the owners’ indifference or disposable in the settlement of estates.
 Many of these nobles had attended the universities where they became tinged, if not imbued, with the new learning and developed a sense of the past amid their local surroundings.
 William Lord Howard (1563–1640), son of the Catholic Duke of Norfolk and half brother of Philip, Earl of Arundel, began collecting books and manuscripts as a young man in Middlesex and later maintained a large library along with an expansive household at Naworth Castle in remote Cumberland.
 There, along Hadrian’s Wall, he salvaged Roman altars and inscriptions.
 Surmounting the prejudices that Roman Catholics were wont to suffer, Howard became the friend of scholars and cooperated in various antiquarian pursuits.
-That distinguished scholar, William Camden, to whom Howard had sent drawings of Roman remains, commended him as “a singular lover of valuable antiquity and learned withal.”3
+That distinguished scholar, William Camden, to whom Howard had sent drawings of Roman remains, commended him as “a singular lover of valuable antiquity and learned withal.”

 The mingling of public records with private papers provides a perennial problem for archivists and a running commentary on the habits and personal interests of public officials as well as the cupidity of the private collector.
 In the course of increasing his library and broadening its content, Cotton acquired many groups of public records and individual documents of great historical value, so much so that during the reign of James I, whose favor Cotton enjoyed most of the time, bureaucratic resentment was expressed against those collections of his which comprised a kind of supplementary public record repository.
 He was a long-time friend of Arthur Agarde, keeper of records in the Four Treasuries of the Exchequer, who had devoted his life to the public records and was so highly respected in the circle of antiquaries that Camden dubbed him “antiquarius insignis”.
 Through Agarde, Sir Robert undoubtedly had easy access to the records, but that the two men were in collusion to gratify the acquisitive urge of the collector, without conscience concerning the official records, is more easily charged than proved.
 To what extent were some of them borrowed for more convenient use and better preservation in Cotton’s house?
 Were others loaned for the making of transcripts, regarded as sufficient for the archives if the originals were carefully preserved elsewhere?
 While there are no positive answers to these questions, they must be considered in the context of the loose archival practices of the period and the dynamic character of Sir Robert, who was frequently serving the nation through his knowledge of the records most easily accessible in the Cottonian Library.
 His request, among others, for “subscriptions and signatures of Princes and great men, attached to letters otherwise unimportant” in the state papers, which he was collecting “for curiosity’s sake,” becomes a commentary on contemporary archival policy concerning retention and disposal of records.
-Many others may have been weeded out of office files by irresponsible clerks and ended up as “dislocated manuscripts” in the Cottonian Library and elsewhere.5
+Many others may have been weeded out of office files by irresponsible clerks and ended up as “dislocated manuscripts” in the Cottonian Library and elsewhere.

 After Agarde’s death Thomas Wilson, keeper of the state papers, urged his son-in-law, Ambrose Randolph, to apply promptly for the vacant position of keeper of the exchequer records, so that it might be preempted before Cotton made a recommendation in his own interest.
 Wilson felt that Cotton had already injured the keepers of state papers by “having such things as he hath coningly scraped together.”
 This innuendo, along with another casting doubt on the legality of Agarde’s will and his bequest of books and manuscripts to Cotton, has questionable validity as historical evidence, although it was Wilson’s duty to insist that public papers should be kept in the possession of the King’s officers, lest they “be suppressed when most wanted.”
 However, one must not overlook the fact that such records, of broken provenance, existed throughout England in the residences of current and former government officials (and their descendants) who had never segregated the public records from their private papers.
-Many of these Sir Robert acquired and thus assured their preservation, which eventually became permanent in the British Museum.6
+Many of these Sir Robert acquired and thus assured their preservation, which eventually became permanent in the British Museum.

 As Sir Robert became increasingly a public figure, two complementary though somewhat conflicting facets of his life, the scholarly and the political, came into focus.
 A gregarious person, a proud man of the world, whose ardent public spirit was fired by personal ambition, he cultivated a sixth sense concerning records that might enrich his collections.
 How much cajoling and bargaining he carried on with the original owners is not known, but he must have established many personal contacts along with the business he conducted through dealers or his own agents.
-That he gave the latter considerable latitude to exercise judgment is evident in the letter from John Borough, who was expecting to see the catalogue of a Venetian library “wherein if I finde any thinge worth your Jewell house I will either purchase them, or make means to nayle them until you may take further order.”2
+That he gave the latter considerable latitude to exercise judgment is evident in the letter from John Borough, who was expecting to see the catalogue of a Venetian library “wherein if I finde any thinge worth your Jewell house I will either purchase them, or make means to nayle them until you may take further order.”

 It may be said with some validity that Cotton’s liberal policy concerning access to his Library was a contributing factor to his premature death in 1631.
 For good or ill he became increasingly involved in Stuart politics, intermittently as a member of Parliament and as author of several important state papers prepared in part from the resources of his Library.
 Personal ties in Court and Parliament were often hazardous, however, and, as Cotton leaned toward the Puritan faction, the Kings’s friendship cooled.
 Sir Robert’s loyalty to the Earl of Somerset, on trial for murder, moved him to tamper with documents that were evidence in the case.